mr-esser/fend/projects/evaluate-news-nlp/README.md

 # Development

 - The frontend can be served in dev mode by running `npm run build-dev`.
   The dev server is configured to listen on **port 9000** per default and will properly interact with the production backend, if it is running.
+It will attempt to open the frontend page in Chrome automatically.
 - Linting (JS only): `npm run lint`.
 - Unit testing: `npm run test`.
 - Integration testing: `npm run itest`.